-The actual sequence of bids leading to closure largely follows an intuitive path, featuring an initial anchor bid and then concessions (price increases for buyers, price decreases for sellers) leading to eventual closure.
-However, sell side firms that use an aggressive strategy of making anticoncessionary bids (15 - 20% of firms) benefit significantly, raising the final price without reducing the closure rate.
-There is no equivalent benefit for the buying side - any benefit to prices is offset by a reduction in closure.
-While a mixture of motives can lead to anti-concessionary tactics, the modal behavior is a threat that things could get worse if the other firm is not more accommodating.
+The actual sequence of bids leading to closure largely follows an intuitive path on the buying side (manufacturers in stage 1, retailer in stage 2), featuring an initial anchor bid and then concessions (price increases for buyers) leading to eventual closure.
+However, 25% of sell side firms use an aggressive strategy of making as many anti-concessionary offers as concessionary offers.
+Further, this is effective because it raises the final price without reducing the closure rate.
+There is no symmetrical benefit for the buying side.
+It may be that sell sides with significant cost differentials engage more in anti-concessionary tactics, injecting some irrationality into a context where rational analysis puts them at a disadvantage, but our data cannot resolve that definitively.